XCSoar/website/WEBSITE_STRUCTURE.md

    - Minimal layout
    - Used for hardware page

-7. **trac.html** - Trac/issue tracker layout
+7. **trac.html** - Legacy layout (deprecated, not used)
-   - Special layout for issue pages
+   - Previously used for Trac issue tracker pages

 ## Color Themes